-About the NDSS National Advocacy and Public Policy Center
+About NDSS Advocacy and Public Policy

 NDSS accomplishes this by doing the following:

-- Leads a state-of-the-art national and statewide advocacy program.
+- Leading national and statewide advocacy programs.

 The United States Congress is the bicameral (two legislative chambers) legislature of the federal government of the United States of America, consisting of the Senate and the House of Representatives.
 The Congress meets in the United States Capitol in Washington, DC.